LogtalkDotOrg/logtalk3/manuals/sources/userman/debugging.rst

 By default, all debug messages are either printed or skipped, depending on the :ref:`debug <flag_debug>` and :ref:`optimize <flag_optimize>` flags.
-When the code is not compiled in optimal mode, the :doc:`../devtools/debug_messages` tool allows selectively enabling of debug messages per :term:`component` and per debug group.
+When the code is not compiled in optimal mode, the :doc:`../devtools/debug_messages` tool allows selective enabling of debug messages per :term:`component` and per debug group.
 For example, to enable all ``debug`` and ``debug(Group)`` messages for the ``parser`` component: